Executive committee vs board of directors: 7 key differences

 Apr 20, 2022 12:00:00 AM

-The Business Dictionary defines the executive committee as a “group of directors appointed to act on behalf of, and within the powers granted to them by, the board of directors.
-Typically, it consists of a chairperson, vice-chairperson, secretary, and treasurer.”
+An executive committee is often defined as a group of directors appointed to act on behalf of, and within the powers granted to them by, the board of directors.
+Typically, it consists of a chairperson, vice-chairperson, secretary, and treasurer.
 The executive committee generally consists of senior-level executives and board officers, but the organisation's bylaws delineate exactly who serves on the executive committee.

 The executive committee is a smaller group of individuals chosen by their peers to address urgent issues.
 This group of leaders often meet with little notice to make decisions about urgent matters that could be consequential for the organisation.
 For example, there are certain repetitive and standard financial and legal matters that do not require full board meetings.
-So this is where an executive committee would come in and attend to these issues on behalf of the board.
+So this is where an executive committee would come in to address these issues on behalf of the board.
 Another example is when the board needs a place to appraise controversial ideas.
-An executive committee would be beneficial to study important issues and then present the findings and insights to the full board.
+An executive committee would be beneficial for studying important issues and presenting the findings and insights to the full board.

 1. Role